-We conducted our reasonable assurance engagement in accordance with the Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" issued by the Hong Kong Institute of Certified Public Accountants and the latest Notes for Auditors of Recipient Organisations issued in [to be inserted as appropriate] by the Fund Secretariat.
+We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information issued by the HKICPA and with reference to the Notes for Auditors of Recipient Organisations issued in [to be inserted as appropriate] by the SFDF Secretariat (the "Notes").
+We have planned and performed our work to obtain reasonable assurance for giving our opinion below.

-Our reasonable assurance engagement includes examination, on a test basis, of evidence relevant to XYZ Limited's compliance with the requirements set by DAFC (including the requirements to keep proper books and records and to prepare proper Project Accounts), and all the terms and conditions of Fund, as specified in the documents mentioned in the above first paragraph.
-It also includes an assessment of the significant estimates and judgments made by XYZ Limited in the preparation of the Project Accounts, and of whether the accounting policies have followed the requirements of Fund, consistently applied and adequately disclosed.
+Our engagement includes performing the procedures set out in the Notes and examination, on a test basis, of evidence supporting the requirements (including the requirements to keep proper books and records and to prepare proper Project Accounts), and all the terms and conditions of SFDF, as specified in the documents mentioned in the Directors' Responsibilities section have been complied with, in all material respects.